fazleh2010/term-a-llod-demo/README.md

-# Publish and link your terminology
+# Instruction for publish your terminology and link your with other terminology
 Prerequisite
+docker
+Note: The instruction is written in Github. you dont need to install git.
+Installing docker is only Prerequisite.

 install docker
 ```